 Most businesses have made the transition to Microsoft/Office 365 licensing for things like email and the Office suite of products.
 They’ve done this because the subscription model is simple to purchase and manage compared to traditional volume licensing.
 It has the significant advantage of keeping all staff on the same up-to-date version of the software.
+Now they need to Optimize Microsoft Licensing!
 There are so many choices now, and it can be easy to buy the wrong offering or not take advantage of what you have purchased.
 We’ll explain it below and offer a free Microsoft licensing audit if you think you could use it.

 To get this out of the way – the name of several product suites changed as of April 21.
 This name change has impacted the business suites (plans with 300 or fewer licenses) and desktop applications.
 Here’s a summary:

 |Office 365 Business Essentials||Microsoft 365 Business Basic||Email, Teams, Web versions of Office, OneDrive||$5.00|

 |Office 365 Business Premium||Microsoft 365 Business Standard||Above + Client version of Office||$12.50|

 |Microsoft 365 Business||Microsoft 365 Business Premium||Above + Win 10, Intune, ATP, email encryption, security/compliance features||$20|

 |Office 365 Business||Microsoft 365 Apps for Business||Office Client, OneDrive||$8.25|

 |Office 365 ProPlus||Microsoft 365 Apps for Enterprise||Above + Enterprise deployment features for Office||$12.00|